Electrochemical characterization tool selector

-Using the operando x-ray microscopy platform shown here, William Chueh and team mapped the dynamics of the Li composition and insertion rate in LixFePO4, and found that nanoscale spatial variations in rate and in composition control the lithiation pathway at the subparticle length scale.
+Using the operando x-ray microscopy platform shown here, William Chueh and his team at Stanford mapped the dynamics of the Li composition and insertion rate in LixFePO4, and found that nanoscale spatial variations in rate and in composition control the lithiation pathway at the subparticle length scale.

 Reference: J. Lim,Y. Li, D. H. Alsem, H. So, S. C. Lee, P. Bai, D.A.
 Cogswell, X. Liu, N. Jin, Y. Yu, N. J. Salmon, D. A. Shapiro, M. Z. Bazant, T.Tyliszczak, W. C. Chueh, “Origin and Hysteresis of Lithium Compositional Spatiodynamics Within Battery Primary Particles,” Science 353 (2016) pp. 566-571.
 Abstract

 Image copyright © 2016, American Association for the Advancement of ScienceEdit

 We are proud to collaborate with Bio-Logic to offer the Biologic SP-200 potentiostat as our recommended potentiostat for electrochemistry experiments.
 Hummingbird Scientific’s multi-modal set of electrochemistry characterization tools and Bio-Logic’s potentiostat can be used in combination for corrosion experiments, electro-catalysis, electrolysis, and battery and photovoltaic research.Edit